Enquire now

 Mycobacterium tuberculosis is the primary cause of bone tuberculosis, the same bacteria causing pulmonary tuberculosis.
 It is also known as skeletal tuberculosis or Pott's disease.
 Bone tuberculosis is a chronic and harmful contagion.
 Even though bone tuberculosis is not a common infection, it still showcases particular challenges and healthcare professionals.

-If you have symptoms like bone deformities or neurological complications, book your appointment with the expert pulmonologists of The Calcutta Medical Research Institute in Kolkata.
-They will ensure proper diagnosis and treatment options suitable for your condition.
+If you have symptoms like bone deformities or neurological complications, book your appointment with the expert pulmonologists in Kolkata at the Calcutta Medical Research Institute.
+They will ensure a proper diagnosis and treatment options suitable for your condition.

-In this blog, we will cover the important aspects of bone tuberculosis so make sure to stay tuned till the end.
-However, kindly note that this blog is research-based and we do not encourage overlooking the doctor’s consultation in any way.
+In this blog, we will cover the important aspects of bone tuberculosis, so make sure to stay tuned till the end.
+However, kindly note that this blog is research-based, and we do not encourage overlooking the pulmonologist’s consultation in any way.

 What is Bone Tuberculosis?